cryptocracy/boostx-site/content/pages/index.md

       - title: '"this is based"'
         tagline: '@stacks'
         subtitle: ''
-        text: >+
+        text: |
-          BoostX works with the Stacks blockchain, the premier Layer 2 of Bitcoin.
+          BoostX works with smart contracts on the Stacks blockchain.

+          Stacks is the leading Layer 2 of Bitcoin.
         image:
           url: /images/StacksLogo.jpg
           altText: Maria Walters